 Spjork: No I- can you repeat it one more time while I form this?

 Spjork: Okay, period.
-I think that drag has impacted me socially in a way.
+Um, I think that drag has impacted me socially in a way.
 I don’t know, I feel like when I am with just any hetero people, when you tell them you do drag or you’re gay.
-I think they automatically assume that you’re the funniest person in the world.
+I feel like they automatically assume that you’re the funniest person in the world.
 So sometimes when I’m with more hetero presenting people, I feel more just like the gay one that is just with them.
-I think through drag I realized what that kind of feeling was.
+I think that through drag I realized what that kind of feeling was.
 Like seeing how celebrated I can be with queer people and with queer presenting people, I prefer it.
 I feel more comfortable with people like that versus any hetero people.
 Basically, I guess there is just like- cause you know sometimes straight people will be like oh that’s so gay.
 That really bugs me.
-It reminds me of that Hillary Duff commercial, it makes me real mad.
+It reminds me of that Hillary Duff commercial, it gets me real mad.